-You can contact me through Mastodon @StuartDNeilson, LinkedIn LinkedIn or email to this site feedback (at) stuartneilson (dot) com.
-I also have a site with images of my exhibitions and a page on Vimeo with video snippets and presentations.
+You can contact me through Mastodon @StuartDNeilson, LinkedIn LinkedIn or by email to this site feedback (at) stuartneilson (dot) com.
+I also have a site with images of my exhibitions and work in progress, and a page on Vimeo with video snippets and presentations.
+I update the Publications page on this site with details of papers, books and exhibitions.

 I was diagnosed with Asperger syndrome in 2009 at the age of 45, after many years of ineffective psychiatric treatment.
 I have been teaching and researching at third level since 1987.
 I lectured in statistics at Brunel University for eight years, where I was also director of medical information systems in the Centre for the Study of Health, Sickness and Disablement.
 I have also lectured in medical statistics, have been involved in a variety of research projects and have published extensively in international neurological journals.
 I have co-authored a number of books including guides to multiple sclerosis, motor neuron disease and Asperger syndrome / autism My first degree is in computer science and I have a doctorate in mathematical modelling of inherent susceptibility to fatal disease as well as a diploma in disability studies.